Amarthgul/HappyDungeonFriends/README.md

 ## Random comments

-* This is a badly made game, no way to cover that, my lack of experience made too many shitty desicions, including but not limited to gameplay, variable names, UI, code structure, etc.
+* This is a flawed game, no way to cover that.
+My lack of experience have made some pretty bad desicions, including but not limited to gameplay, variable names, UI, code structure, etc.

 * Based on Legend of Zelda (gameplay-wise), this project was originally a group project